Sweden's Borg sees willingness to compromise on EU bank union

-STOCKHOLM (Reuters) - Euro zone outsider Sweden’s finance minister said on Saturday key euro zone players had signaled to him a willingness to find compromises on European bank union proposals disputed by Sweden.
+STOCKHOLM, Oct 13 (Reuters) - Euro zone outsider Sweden’s finance minister said on Saturday key euro zone players had signalled to him a willingness to find compromises on European bank union proposals disputed by Sweden.

 Sweden has stressed it should not need to rescue other countries’ mismanaged banks, that it should be able to have tougher capital requirements on its banks and that all EU members, including euro outsiders, should have the same influence on European banking supervision.